luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 }
 ```

-The `default` case is for any parameter passed on the stack.
-The solution is then to make sure that the `_stack_offset` for the next parameter is not 8-bytes aligned, but 4-bytes aligned in the case of an `int`.
+The solution is to make sure that the `_stack_offset` for the next parameter is not 8-bytes aligned, but 4-bytes aligned in the case of an `int`.

 The fix is the following: